artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    If your transfer is composed of digital forensic disk images, please see :ref:`Forensic image processing <forensic>`.

-   If your transfer is a Dataverse dataset, please see :ref:`Dataverse Integration <dataverse>`.
+   If your transfer is from a Dataverse repository, please see :ref:`Dataverse Integration <dataverse>`.

    If you would like to skip some of the default choices for dashboard decision